Fizzy Cold Brewed Coffee

 So yea, this is how we’ve been celebrating the warm, finally-sunny Dutch weather.
 But recently I found another, far more normal way than running about town feeding sheep to celebrate the impending summer…Fizzy Cold Brewed Coffee.

 Let’s break down the evolution of chilled coffee.
-Iced coffee has been a thing for ages, or at least since Nancy Botwin made us all aware of its greatness.
+Iced coffee has been a thing for ages (don’t quote me on that).
 Then cold brewed coffee started popping up, claiming to be the cooler sibling to iced coffee.
 Cold brewed coffee is made when coffee grounds are steeped in water for a while.
 It’s less acidic because the coffee isn’t heated, and with a longer brew time than traditional coffee, it’s more caffeinated.

 Fizzy Cold Brewed Coffee